carbon-design-system/carbon-charts/packages/angular/README.md

 ## Charting data & options

-Although we will introduce new models in the future as we start shipping new components such as maps, Data and options follow the same model in all charts, with minor exceptions and differences in specific components.

-For instance, in the case of a donut chart, you're able to pass in an additional field called `center` in your options configuring the donut center.
+Although new charts will be introduced in the future (such as a choropleth), data and options follow the same model for all charts with minor exceptions.
+For example, in the case of a donut chart, you're able to pass in an additional field called `center` in your options to configure the donut center.

 For instructions on using the **tabular data format**, see [here](https://carbon-design-system.github.io/carbon-charts/?path=/story/docs-tutorials--tabular-data-format)